Rail Systems Technology

 Industry in the region focuses on the areas of vehicle engineering, infrastructure and transport systems, control and command technology, and on information and communications.
 There is also a large number of engineering companies providing services in the railway sector.

-Attracting almost 3,000 exhibitors and around 145,000 trade visitors from 60 countries in 2016, InnoTrans is the world’s lead expo and largest international showcase for railway technology.
+Attracting more than 3,000 exhibitors and around 153,000 trade visitors from 61 countries in 2018, InnoTrans is the world’s lead expo and largest international showcase for railway technology.

 A region with invitation potential